BuddyForms/BuddyForms-ACF/readme.txt

 Create ACF Forms to collect User Generated Content of any kind with ease.
 This can be a file upload or any kind of content type.
 Enable your members to access there data data.

 ### ACF Payed Forms
-Create Payed ACF Submissions and let your users pay to use a ACF Form or edit exiting content.
+Create Payed ACF Submissions and let your users pay to use a ACF Form or edit exiting content with the BuddyForms pay for Submission Extension.

 ### Moderation Controle
 With BuddyForms you get a tons of features to make sure your Content ios valide and stay live while somone is editing a post.
 BuddyForms cover all the needs of a content creatin review process.
 We are working on new features to validate tehj qualety of your content all the time.
 Find out more about BuddyForms Moderation and Notification System and in teh Documentation